 Day 2: We’ll depart to the south, stopping in Madera Canyon in the Santa Rita Mountains, where we’ll be met in the lower canyon’s oaks by Arizona Woodpecker, the gregarious Mexican Jay, Bridled Titmice, and perhaps a stunning Painted Redstart.
 We’ll pause in desert scrub along the way to look for Rufous-winged and tinkling Black-throated Sparrows, among other inhabitants.
 Continuing east through Box Canyon, we’ll emerge in rolling grasslands, where perhaps we’ll see Eastern Meadowlarks and Scaled Quail fleeing from roadside fences.

 Days 3–6: From our base at Casa de San Pedro, we’ll fan out in all directions, letting weather and circumstances determine each day’s destination.
 In general we’ll work from the farthest spot west, in and around Patagonia, and continue a bit farther east every day until we end up in the celebrated Chiricahua Mountains.

-We’ll visit Patagonia Lake State Park, where typical birds include Ash-throated, Gray, Hammond’s, and Dusky Flycatchers, and with luck an Elegant Trogon and Black-capped Gnatcatcher, species that have occurred here in very low numbers in recent years.
+We’ll visit Patagonia Lake State Park, where typical birds include Ash-throated, Gray, Hammond’s, and Dusky Flycatchers, and with luck an Elegant Trogon or Black-capped Gnatcatcher, species that have occurred here in very low numbers in recent years.
 We’ll also visit feeders in Patagonia proper, where a few striking Violet-crowned Hummingbirds often winter and Lazuli Buntings add electric blue to the color palette.
-The Patagonia city park with its large trees often ripe with fruit, can harbor exciting wintering species such as rare sapsuckers or a wintering Hepatic Tanager.
+The Patagonia city park with its large trees often ripe with fruit, can harbor interesting wintering species such as rare sapsuckers or a wintering Hepatic Tanager.

 We’ll spend a day in the Sulphur Springs Valley, where given reasonable water levels we’ll witness the mass arrival at Whitewater Draw of thousands of Sandhill Cranes from their morning’s foraging.
 At its best, it’s a spectacular, occasionally deafening experience as multitudes of birds return from feeding on waste corn and other crops in the valley.
 In addition to the cranes, Whitewater holds a mix of other waterbirds, often including a shimmering cloud of Snow and Ross’s Geese.